Bobbins (webcomic): Reception

 Michael Whitney of The Webcomics Examiner said that, though Bobbins's suffered from Allison's lack of experience at the time, the early strips were well drawn regardless.
 Whitney stated that Allison incorporated his flaws into a consistent and satisfying style.
 Allison himself has said that Bobbins was "pretty rough and variable in quality," but that he "learned [his] craft" drawing it.
 As for the story, Stephen Gerding described Bobbins as similar to Friends, or Coupling with an office atmosphere.
 Allison noted his later episodes got very bizarre and this, beginning in 2002, led to the supernatural tone of Scary Go Round.
 Whitney stated that, as the plot turned to the bizarre, "the center was losing hold."

-In 2002, Bobbins was nominated for the Web Cartoonist's Choice Awards categories Best Use of Color, Best Site Design and Best Female Character (Shelley Winters).
+In 2002, Bobbins was nominated for the Web Cartoonists' Choice Awards categories Best Use of Color, Best Site Design and Best Female Character (Shelley Winters).
 In June the same year, Bobbins was Runner-up best online comic strip in the UK National Comic Awards.